 Take, for example, a user who boards a train in a large city and heads for the countryside.
-The user has a multi-mode GSM/WCDMA handset and a subscription with an operator that has a GSM network with nationwide EDGE coverage.
+The user has a multimode GSM/WCDMA handset and has a subscription with an operator having a GSM network with nationwide EDGE coverage.
 The operator also has a WCDMA network with coverage in all major cities.

-Because the user initially is in an area with WCDMA coverage, he starts his call there.
-It begins as a voice call but the user decides to use a digital camera to show a friend a previously recorded video.
+As the user initially is in an area with WCDMA coverage, he starts his call there.
+The call begins as a voice call.
+During the call, the user decides to use a digital camera to show a friend a previously recorded video.
 This is done by adding a streaming video session while maintaining the voice call.